This post may contain affiliate links. Please read our disclosure policy.

 My Cottage Cheese Pizza is So Good!

-My kids had no idea there was cottage cheese in the pizza dough and you really can’t taste it.
-It just helps to add moisture, a little fat and a great taste.
-Once you have the base, you can roll it out into a personal pizza and divide it into mini pizzas and add your favorite toppings.
+Plus, my kids had no idea there was cottage cheese in the pizza dough, and you really can’t taste it.
+It just helps to add moisture, a little fat, and a great taste.
+Once you have the base, you can roll it out into a personal pizza, divide it into mini pizzas, and add your favorite toppings.
 I hope you love it!

-• Flour: I use all-purpose flour for the recipe to make it easy and accessible.
-You can also use bread flour which has more protein and gives a more chewy texture which is great for pizza.
+- Flour: I use all-purpose flour for the recipe to make it easy.
+You can also use bread flour which has more protein and gives it a more chewy texture which is great for pizza.
 You can also use self-rising flour!
 In that case, skip the salt and baking powder since they are already included in self-rising flour.

-• Baking powder & salt: These help the flour rise and give it flavor.
+- Baking powder & salt: These help the flour rise and give it flavor.
 If you’re using self-rising flour, you can leave out the baking powder and salt.
+Make sure your baking powder is aluminum-free, if possible, to avoid any off-metallic taste.

 More Cottage Cheese Dinner Recipes: